siubie/mobile3h/Readme.md

-# Panduan
+# Guide

-Silahkan fork repository ini ke dalam akun GitHub anda.
-Tambahkan rangkuman materi dengan format nama file `nomor presensi-Nama Lengkap`.
-Contoh: `00-Nama Lengkap Anda.md`.
-Silahkan lakukan pull request untuk mengumpulkan rangkuman yang telah anda buat.
+Please fork this repository into your GitHub account.
+Add a summary of the material with the filename format `presence number-Full Name`.
+Example: `00-Your Full Name.md`.
+Please do a pull request to collect the summary that you have made.

-## Referensi
+## Referrence

 - [Fork Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 - [Pull Requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)